PES Files for Embroidery

 A PES file for embroidery is a programmed embroidery stitch file.
 It’s a digital format that contains instructions for embroidery and sewing machines.
 These files have various uses.
 But do you know why they were created?

 Initially, Brother Industries developed the PES file format for their embroidery machines.
 However, due to its usefulness and widespread adoption, it later became a general file format.
-PES files are employed by sewing machines to read instructions for stitching a specific pattern onto fabric.
+Sewing machines employ PES files to read instructions for stitching a specific pattern onto the fabric.
 They have become a standard for transferring embroidery designs to compatible machines, ensuring precise and accurate stitching.

 Importance of PES file Format in embroidery?